About Ripley County

 Property & Public Records

-The Ripley County Recorder's Office, located at 115 N Main Street, Versailles, IN 47042, maintains all land and property records for the county.
-The Recorder can be reached at (812) 689-5994 and is responsible for recording deeds, mortgages, liens, easements, rights-of-way, military discharges, and other instruments affecting real property.
-These records date back to the county's founding in 1818, providing comprehensive chain-of-title documentation.
+Ripley County Recorder's Office, located at 115 N Main Street, Versailles, IN 47042, maintains all land and property records for Ripley County.
+The Recorder can be reached through the office is responsible for recording deeds, mortgages, liens, easements, rights-of-way, military discharges, and other instruments affecting real property.
+These records date back to Ripley County's founding in 1818, providing full chain-of-title documentation.
 The office has indexed records by grantor, grantee, and parcel number for efficient searching.

-• While some Indiana counties offer robust online property search systems, Ripley County provides limited online access, with most detailed research requiring in-person visits or written requests.
+- While some Indiana counties offer strong online property search systems, Ripley County provides limited online access, with most detailed research requiring in-person visits or written requests.

 Vital Records

 Vital records for Ripley County, Indiana are maintained at multiple levels of government.
-Birth and death certificates occurring in Ripley County can be requested through the Ripley County Health Department, located at 123 E. Tyson Street, Versailles, IN 47042, phone (812) 689-6473.
-The Health Department maintains records for events occurring within county jurisdiction and can issue certified copies to eligible applicants.
+Birth and death certificates occurring in Ripley County can be requested through Ripley County Health Department, located at 123 E. Tyson Street, Versailles, IN 47042 The Health Department maintains records for events occurring within county jurisdiction and can issue certified copies to eligible applicants.
 Birth certificate fees are typically $12 for the first copy and $4 for additional copies ordered simultaneously; death certificates follow similar pricing.

-• The Indiana State Department of Health Vital Records office in Indianapolis serves as the central repository for all Indiana vital records and can fulfill requests for Ripley County events.
+- The Indiana State Department of Health Vital Records office in Indianapolis is the central repository for all Indiana vital records and can fulfill requests for Ripley County events.

 Business & Licensing

-• The Plan Commission maintains records of zoning ordinances, variance requests, subdivision approvals, and comprehensive planning documents.
+- The Plan Commission maintains records of zoning ordinances, variance requests, subdivision approvals, and full planning documents.

 Professional licenses for occupations such as contractors, healthcare providers, and other regulated professions are issued by respective Indiana state boards, searchable through the state professional licensing agency website.
 Sales tax permits and employer tax accounts are managed by the Indiana Department of Revenue.
 Local business licensing requirements vary by county within Ripley County.